eth-mds/aumc/README.md

 ```

 This mimics manual download and conversion to `.fst` files (as one might
 do for setting up a new data source manually).

+## Load data

-Upon successful set-up,
-data can be loaded as:
+Upon successful set-up, data can be loaded as:

 ``` r
 aumc_ext$processitems